Austin Aune: Professional baseball career

 Aune played six seasons of minor league baseball in the New York Yankees' farm system.
 During his tenure in the minor leagues, he recorded 20 home runs and 148 RBIs.
 After bouncing between several High-A and Single-A teams and switching from shortstop to outfielder, Aune had a career batting average of .226 with 20 home runs and 147 RBI.
 On August 1, 2017, Aune was released by New York.
 In his time in the Yankees system, Aune appeared for the rookie-level Gulf Coast Yankees, Low-A Staten Island Yankees, Single-A Charleston RiverDogs, and High-A Tampa Yankees.

 College football career

 North Texas

 In 2018, months after being released by the Yankees, a 24-year-old Aune joined the Arkansas Razorbacks for their 2018 spring practice.
 He enrolled as a student, but the crowded quarterback room convinced him to transfer to North Texas instead.

 2018-2020

-Arriving at North Texas in 2018, he redshirted his freshman year.
+Arriving at the University of North Texas in 2018, he redshirted his freshman year.
 In 2019, he served as the third-string quarterback behind Mason Fine and Jason Bean, completing 4 of 5 passes for 136 yards in two appearances at quarterback.
 During the 2020 season, he backed up Bean while making eight appearances and three starts.